 Time perception through the lifespan

 A cool insight about experiencing time is how much new ‘footage’ your brain creates in an experience.
 When you are young, you are constantly learning and you are seeking novelty.
 A youngster is learning the rules of the world, academic content, life experiences, meeting new people, working on hobbies, etc. As a result, the brain enables more resources, creates new memories, time passes slowly.
 But when you reflect on the time you spent, you can immediately notice that you had a lot of time.

 When you are in your 30s I’m sure you’ve wondered – ‘how the hell did I have so much time?’
 I did so many things when I was young.
-That is because time was relatively slow for your brain because of the novelty in experiences.
+That is because time was relatively slow for your brain because there were many novel and stimulating experiences.

 David Eagleman describes how to slow down time perception very well in this short video.
 Check it out.

 except… that wibbly wobbly timey wimey stuff is the brain.

 The biology of time perception